 No. Schools are not allowed to charge any entrance fee to the event.

-What do the participating schools get?
+What do the participating players get?

 How do I apply for my local school to partake?